awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 to obtain the [decryption materials](#structures.md#decryption-materials) that is required for decryption.

 This default CMM MUST obtain the decryption materials required for decryption.

+### Max Body Length

+A bound on the length of the encrypted content that is inputted into the decryption algorithm.

 ## Output